Aleksandar15/Password-Manager-frontend/README.md

 # NOTE

-In order for authentication cookies to work the current <a href="https://github.com/Aleksandar15/password-manager-server">server</a> setup has `secure: true` property in its cookie creation so you might need to start local development with `HTTPS protocol` by modifying package.json into:
+In order for authentication cookies to work, the current <a href="https://github.com/Aleksandar15/password-manager-server">server</a> setup has `secure: true` property in its cookie creation so you might need to start local development with `HTTPS protocol` by modifying parts of package.json:

 #### For Windows OS: